awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-receive-response-with-compressed-payload.md

-# Receive an API Response with a Compressed Payload<a name="api-gateway-receive-response-with-compressed-payload"></a>
+# Receive an API response with a compressed payload<a name="api-gateway-receive-response-with-compressed-payload"></a>

 When making a request on a compression\-enabled API, the client can choose to receive a compressed response payload of a specific format by specifying an `Accept-Encoding` header with a [supported content coding](api-gateway-enable-compression.md#api-gateway-supported-content-encodings)\.